 The execution of the CALL statement causes the specified subroutine to be executed.
-The CALL statement arguments must agree in number, type, and order of appearance with the dummy arguments in the SUBROUTINE statement except that subroutines used as actual arguments have no type, and Hollerith constants may be associated with real or integer dummy arguments of any type.
-The statement has the general form
+The CALL statement arguments must agree in number, type, and order of appearance with the dummy arguments in the SUBROUTINE statement except that subroutines used as actual arguments have no type, and Hollerith constants may be associated with dummy arguments of any type.
+The statement has the general form name is the name of a SUBROUTINE subprogram.